 Everyone’s different, but we all want to live happy, healthy, independent lives – and that might be why you’re considering renting in retirement.
 It’s certainly why we’ve introduced different purchase and rental options, so you have the option to choose what works best for you.

-Rather than committing equity into a property purchase, people are releasing this money and preferring to pay a monthly rental fee, keeping their options open and the future much more flexible.
-This extends to individuals that want to take advantage of like-minded, age-exclusive communities in retirement villages.
+Renting in retirement is becoming increasingly popular.
+Rather than committing equity into a property purchase, people are releasing this money and preferring to pay a monthly inclusive charge (covering the rent and resident service charge), keeping their options open.

 While some people want the freedom to try different living options and not be pinned down to one particular UK location for years and years; others will use renting to allow them to keep close to their wider extended family and remain flexible.
-For others, the option to release a sizeable amount of equity when selling their former home can open up endless opportunities for funding a full and action-packed retirement ahead – from booking far-flung holidays to treating the grandkids!
-Rental does provide the fluidity to make your retirement exactly what you want it to be.
+For others, the option to release a sizeable amount of equity when selling their former home can open up endless opportunities.

 Advantages of renting over buying

 Like any private rental agreement, tenants at any of our communities are not required to pay stamp duty if they are not purchasing a property.

 Many choose to take advantage of the equity released from the sale of a property to provide them with financial freedom, using this to boost their pension or fund travel plans.